chieffancypants/angular-loading-bar/README.md

 // It will automatically call `inc()` repeatedly to give the illusion that the page load is progressing.

 cfpLoadingBar.inc();
-// increments the loading bar by a random amount between .1% and .9%.
+// increments the loading bar by a random amount.
-// It is important to note that the auto incrementing will begin to slow down at 70%
+// It is important to note that the auto incrementing will begin to slow down as
-// and go very slowly at 90%.
+// the progress increases.
 This is to prevent the loading bar from appearing
 // completed (or almost complete) before the XHR request has responded.

 cfpLoadingBar.set(0.3) // Set the loading bar to 30%